 The Manufacturing Plant

 Located on Puyallup Street in Sumner the plant grew and changed considerably over the years, The distinctive "sawtooth roof" building built in 1922 was incorporated into other newer sections of the plant.
 A recent walk through the plant before it was taken down revealed that much of the construction was wood.
 Massive wood ceiling beams and trusses, wood floors, catwalks and walls.
 That seems fitting, that forest timber be processed in a plant made largely from the forests of the past.

 On the walk through the plant the air still held the scent that wood emits as it gives up it's shape to be made into other shapes.
 This would be familiar to anyone who has spent time working with wood in the forest or the workshop.
 The scent of sawdust with a hint of machine oil.

-In the Pasquier portal of this website we have provided a type of visual tour of the plant through the years.
-Photographs of the processing areas, the machinery and the products produced by that machinery.
+In the Pasquier portal of this website we have provided a type of visual tour of the plant.
+Photographs and discriptions of the processing areas, the machinery and the products produced by that machinery.